 Dr Pitsuwan is the former Secretary-General of the Association of Southeast Asian Nations (ASEAN), a position he held from 2008 to 2013.
 Prior to this, he served as the Minister of Foreign Affairs for Thailand from 1997 to 2001 and the Deputy Minister of Foreign Affairs from 1992 to 1995.
 He has also served as Assistant Secretary to the Minister of the Interior, as well as a Member of the Thai Parliament.
 From 2001 to 2003, he was a member of the Commission on Human Security of the United Nations.
 Between 1999 and 2001, he served as an advisor to the International Commission on Intervention and State Sovereignty and sat on the International Advisory Board of the Council on Foreign Relations in New York.
 Since the end of his term as ASEAN Secretary-General, Dr Pitsuwan has been teaching at several universities including Thammasat University in Thailand, the Graduate Institute for Policy Studies at the University of Nara in Japan and the Oxford Centre for Islamic Studies in the United Kingdom.
 He currently sits on the Boards of the United Nations Trust Fund for Human Security and the International Crisis Group.

 Mr Steimer has been the Chairman of the Board for the Banque Cantonale Vaudoise since 2002.
-He is also the Chairman of the Foundation Board of the Swiss Finance Institute as well as Vice-Chairman of the Bank Council of the Swiss National Bank and of the Swiss Federal Railways.
+He is also the Chairman of the Foundation Board of the Swiss Finance Institute as well as Vice-Chairman of the Bank Council of the Swiss National Bank.
 From 1983 to 2002, Mr Steimer held various positions with Credit Suisse Group in domestic and international banking including roles as Head, Geneva Region; Member of the Executive Board, Private Banking and Financial Services; and Chief Executive Officer, Private Banking International.
-Mr Steimer has been a Member of the HD Centre’s Board since 2009 and also holds the position of Acting Chair of the Audit and Finance Committee which reviews the financial management of the organisation on behalf of the Board.
+Mr Steimer has been a Member of HD’s Board since 2009 and also holds the position of Acting Chair of the Audit and Finance Committee which reviews the financial management of the organisation on behalf of the Board.
 He is also a Member of the Boards of economiesuisse, Avenir Suisse, ACE Ltd, Allreal Holding AG and the Swiss Federal Institute of Technology.